Valery Babenko: Biography

-In 2005-2006, was working as assistant to the Head of Security Service of Ukraine.
+In 2005–2006, was working as assistant to the Head of Security Service of Ukraine.

-In the 2006 Ukrainian parliamentary election Babenko failed to get reelected to parliament as a candidate of Yulia Tymoshenko Bloc (placed №181 on its election list).
+In the 2006 Ukrainian parliamentary election Babenko failed to get reelected to parliament as a candidate of Yulia Tymoshenko Bloc (placed No.181 on its election list).

 In 2007 - assistant to the First deputy Secretary of the National Security and Defense Council of Ukraine.

-In November 2007, Valery Babenko was elected the People's Deputy of Ukraine from Yulia Tymoshenko Bloc, №144 on the list.
+In November 2007, Valery Babenko was elected the People's Deputy of Ukraine from Yulia Tymoshenko Bloc, No.144 on the list.
 Activities during plenary: